Ikarus ECO 8

 It is based on the J. Perkins Distribution Ltd. deal in their New Items 2000 catalogue where you get:

 ECO 6 kit, Sanyo 9.6V 1900mAH battery, GWS PG-03 gyro, Speed EX charger, GWS 8ch 35Mhz FM Micro RX, Heli Sport Motor, Heli 4000 speed controller and four SuperTec Naro MAX/BB Servos.
 (List price £399, shop price £345)

-I got the shop to replace the Heli Sport motor and Heli 4000 speed controller for the X250-4H brushless motor and V45 brushless speed controller.
-I had a good charger so swapped the one in the deal for the cost of the 120-degree aluminium swash plate.
+I asked the shop to replace the Heli Sport motor and Heli 4000 speed controller for the X250-4H brushless motor and V45 brushless speed controller.
+I already had a good charger, so swapped the one in the deal for the cost of the 120-degree aluminium swash plate.
 (I already had the JR XP652 TX.)
 They did the complete deal for about £430.

 Tips & Hints